manojlds/bootx/README.md

 bootx
 =====

+The following tasks will be done:

-Install or update brew
+- Install or update brew
-Install or update ansible
+- Install or update ansible
-Install homebrew-cask
+- Install homebrew-cask
-Install docker toolbox
+- Install docker toolbox